Report from the Kubernetes Patterns 2nd Edition Reading Group

 background

-I received this book from translator Hayato Matsuura last September as a book review.
-However, I was busy with work at the time and didn't have enough time to read it properly, so I was unable to submit my review.
+This book was given to me last September by translator Hayato Matsuura for review.
+However, I was extremely busy with work at the time and didn't have enough time to read it properly, so I haven't been able to publish a review until now.

-Around that time, several members of our team had purchased the book, and we decided to hold a book club to read it together and discuss it.
+Around that time, several people on the team had also bought the book, and we decided to hold a reading group so we could read and discuss it together.

-As an apology for not being able to write a book review, I have decided to publish an article summarizing the practical book club activities held within the company as my own output.
+As an apology for not being able to write a book review, I've decided to publish an article summarizing a practical book club meeting held within my company, as my own form of output.

 Event style

-Below are some examples of notes that have actually been shared:
+Below are some examples of notes that were actually shared.

 Rotary reading group report

-From here on, based on the contents of the book, I will introduce an overview of each section and key points of discussion.
+From here, I will introduce an overview of each section and the key points of discussion, based on the contents of the book.

 Part 1

-Part 1, "Basic Patterns," outlines the basics of design and operation that are essential for running applications on Kubernetes.
+Part 1, "Basic Patterns," outlines the fundamental design and operational principles essential for running applications on Kubernetes.

-Particular interest was drawn to the resource control aspects of Chapter 2, "Predictable Demand."
-Much of the content is directly related to actual operations, and the following opinions and discussions were exchanged:
+The resource control aspects covered in Chapter 2, "Predictable Demand," attracted particular attention.
+Much of the content is directly relevant to practical operations, and the following opinions and discussions took place:

 • limits